M7Shakeeb/Trello-api-automation/README.md

 The automation script simulates a real user performing a complete project lifecycle:

 1.  **Project Initiation (POST Create Board):**
     * *The "Why":* Simulates a user starting a new project.
-We capture the specific `boardId` to ensure subsequent tests only interact with *this* board, not existing ones.
+We capture the specific `boardId` to ensure subsequent tests only interact with *this* board, not existing ones if any.
 2.  **Validation (GET Board):**
-    * *The "Why":* Verifies the board was actually created on the server and that default permission levels (Private) are correct.
+    * *The "Why":* Verifies the board was actually created on the server.
 3.  **Workflow Setup (POST Lists):**
     * *The "Why":* We now introduce lists into this board.
-We create "To-Do" and "Done" columns to prepare for task management.
+We create a "To-Do" and a "Done" lists to prepare for task management.
 4.  **Task Creation (POST Card):**
-    * *The "Why":* Simulates a user adding a task ("Sign Up for Trello") to the "To-Do" column.
+    * *The "Why":* Simulates a user adding a task ("Sign Up for Trello") to the "To-Do" list.
 5.  **Task Completion (PUT Card):**
     * *The "Why":* Simulating a business logic, we move the card to the "Done" list and assert that its `idList` property has actually updated.
 6.  **Negative Testing (Invalid Auth & IDs):**
     * *The "Why":* Verifies security and error handling.
-We ensure the API correctly rejects invalid tokens (401) and returns correct error codes (404) when trying to access resources that don't exist.
+We ensure the API correctly rejects invalid tokens and returns correct error codes when trying to access resources that don't exist.
 7.  **State Violation Testing (The "Zombie Board"):**
     * *The "Why":* Tests the **lifecycle logic** of the application.
 We Archive (close) a board and then attempt to add a list to it.
 The test passes only if the API *rejects* the request, proving that closed boards are effectively locked.
 8.  **Cleanup (DELETE Board):**